5 million mark gold coin issued as emergency currency in Weimar Germany

 Medallion with presentation case issued by the State of Israel in 1983 at the World Assembly to Commemorate Jewish Resistance and Combat During World War II.
 It features a man and a woman with a large Star of David, the symbol of the World Assembly, and a bible verse, Isaiah 30:15.
 It was designed by Assaf Berg and engraved by Tidhar Dagan.

-The image depicts a group of corpses lying on wooden planks in an open train car.
+Contains a photograph depicting a group of corpses lying on wooden planks in an open train car.
 The photograph was taken immediately following the liberation of Dachau concentration camp.